-Beyond differences in content, you can also resolve other types of difference between related files: filetype, deletion, branching, and moves and renames.
-For details, refer to the Helix Core Server User Guide.
-To constrain the process to one type of resolve, use the A option.
+You can also resolve other types of conflicts between related files: filetype, deletion, branching, as well as moves and renames.
+See the "Resolve conflicts" chapter of the Helix Core Server User Guide.

+To constrain the process to one type of resolve, use the -A option.